Home and Learn: Web Design Course

-In this section, you're going to learn just what a web page is and how it can be read by a browser like Internet Explorer or Firefox.
+In this section, you're going to learn just what a web page is and how it can be read by a browser like Chrome or Firefox.
 You'll also construct your very first web page.
 Let's make a start.

 Files on your computer come with extensions.
 If you wrote a letter using Microsoft Word and saved it with the name 'MyLetter', the software would add four letters to the file name (three in older versions).
 Because it was typed using Word, the four letters that get added to your filename are .docx.
 So your file name will be 'MyLetter.docx' and not just 'MyLetter'.
 If you created a spreadsheet in Microsoft Excel and called it 'Accounts' the Excel software will add its own four letter extension to your file name.
 It will add .xlsx.
 So you file name will be 'Accounts.xlsx' and not just 'Accounts'.
 So you get a different four letter extension depending on the software you used.